GoogleCloudPlatform/cloud-learning-platform/DEVELOPMENT.md

 skaffold dev
 ```

-* Minikube run with ENV variables
+* Minikube run with ENV variables that are captured in Kustomize, for example [here](./microservices/sample_service/kustomize/base/env.properties)

 ```
 # if PROJECT_ID variable is used in your containers